We the Media: Ch. 2: The Read-Write Web

 David Winer developed user friendly software that would allow most people with a computer to be able to write on the web.
-People no longer needed an ISP account or be an expert with HTML to create web pages.
+People no longer needed an Internet service provider account or be an expert with HTML to create web pages.
 With this new technology anyone could subscribe to the content of others.
 In the past 150 years there were two major means of communication: one to many, and one to one.
 Winer's software changed this.

 Today there is the addition of many to many or few to few.
 We use SMS for time sensitive alerts, text messages, and information.
 Publishing is easy with RSS.
 It allows the public to both blog about and keep up with current events, commentary, personals, and businesses.
 The internet makes the amateur the professional.
 There is no reliance on limited sources because the public can access information and receive events in real time.